What’s the Latest With Biden’s VP Pick and Announcement?

 Mr. Biden’s political team has prepared rollout plans for several of the finalists, and he is expected to announce his decision as soon as Tuesday, though more Democrats expect it to come on Wednesday.
 The former vice-president, however, has not been known for his punctuality so far in the presidential race, and the timeline could well slip again.

-But another recent report indicates the announcement will not come on Tuesday:
+But another recent report indicated the actual event would not happen on Tuesday:

-As far as where and how Biden will make his pick known, that’s not yet clear, but the Times noted Tuesday that a ballroom at the Hotel du Pont in Wilmington, Delaware, looked as if it could be the spot, as workers have been setting up for an event there:
+As far as where and how the event will go down, the Times noted Tuesday that a ballroom at the Hotel du Pont in Wilmington, Delaware, looked as if it could be the spot, as workers had been setting up for an event there:

 [I]t is worth noting that the Hotel du Pont was where he announced his 1972 Senate candidacy.
 It is also where he has made major political appearances in the decades since — including, in March, the last in-person event he held before the coronavirus shuttered the campaign trail for months.